 What Are Choroidal Neovascular Membranes?

-Choroidal neovascular membranes (CNVM) are new blood vessels that grow beneath the retina and disrupt vision.
-These blood vessels grow in an area called the choroid, the area between the retina and the sclera (the white part of your eye).
-The choroid supplies oxygen and nutrients to the eye.
-CNVM occur when new blood vessels start to grow in the choroid and break through the barrier between the choroid and the retina.
-When CNVM leak in the retina, they cause vision loss.
+Choroidal neovascular membranes (CNVM) are new, damaging blood vessels that grow beneath the retina.
+These blood vessels grow in an area called the choroid.
+They break through the barrier between the choroid and the retina.
+When they leak in the retina they cause vision loss.

 CNVM are associated with many serious eye diseases, most commonly wet age-related macular degeneration.
-In addition, CNVM are found in patients with histoplasmosis, eye trauma and myopic macular degeneration, an eye disease in patients who are extremely nearsighted.
+CNVM are also found in patients with histoplasmosis, eye injury, and myopic macular degeneration.